60558 Echeclus: Name

-Chunk
+Activity

+Fragmentation

 On 30 December 2005, when 13.1 AU from the Sun, a large chunk of Echeclus was observed to break off, causing a great cloud of dust.
 Astronomers have speculated this could have been caused by an impact or by an explosive release of volatile substances.

 Outbursts

 Echeclus appears to have outburst again around June 2011 when it was 8.5 AU from the Sun.
 On 24 June 2011, follow up imaging with the 2 meter Haleakala-Faulkes Telescope South showed the coma of Echeclus to be very close to the sky background limit.

 Echeclus outburst again around 7 December 2017 when it was 7.3 AU from the Sun, and was 4 magnitudes brighter than expected.

 Presence of gas

 In 2016, carbon monoxide was detected in Echeclus in very small amounts, and the derived CO production rate was calculated to be sufficient to account for the observed coma.
 The calculated CO production rate from Echeclus is substantially lower than what is typically observed for 29P/Schwassmann–Wachmann, another distantly active comet often classified as a centaur.